jensopetersen/merula/implementing-standoff-annotation.md

 BY 'Jens Østergaard Petersen'
 ON '2015-06-27T20:21:46'
-NOTE: 'Strangely, this is not a requiremenet of canonical XML.
-It does not matter which normalization form is chosen, but the form used should be recorded in the TEI header.']
+NOTE: 'Strangely, this is not a requirement of canonical XML.
+It does not matter which normalisation form is chosen, but the form used should be recorded in the TEI header.']
-Unicode-normalized.
-The (canonical, normalized) base text will be authenticated by hashes, using standoff markup, and in order to guarantee its stability.
+Unicode-normalised.
+The (canonical, normalised) base text will be authenticated by hashes, using standoff markup, and in order to guarantee its stability.
 #
 [ANNOTATION: